-Continued Eligibility - A single, dependent child may receive an undergraduate tuition benefit (consistent with the continued employment of the parent or guardian) which may be continued until the degree requirements for one baccalaureate degree are met or until age twenty-five (25), whichever comes first.
-2. Dependent tuition which is waived shall be based on the face value of the tuition, and shall be accounted for and reported in the appropriate functional category.
+- Continued Eligibility A single, dependent child may receive an undergraduate tuition benefit (consistent with the continued employment of the parent or guardian) which may be continued until the degree requirements for one baccalaureate degree are met or until age twenty-five (25), whichever comes first. - 2.
+Dependent tuition which is waived shall be based on the face value of the tuition, and shall be accounted for and reported in the appropriate functional category.

-Employees not carrying dependent children on their health insurance may verify that a child is a dependent by showing a copy of their most recent tax return.
+Employees not carrying dependent children on their health insurance may verify that a child is a dependent by showing a copy of their most recent tax transcript.
+(Vision and Dental Insurance Plans may not be used as verification).